IoT Data: Best IoT Datasets & Databases

 Where can I buy IoT Data?

 Data providers and vendors listed on Datarade sell IoT Data products and samples.
-Popular IoT Data products and datasets available on our platform are Datasets for Real Time Machine Learning (Global Data Coverage) by Subpico, Automaton AI Car Dashcam Data (for road safety, autonomous driving) by Automaton AI, and Wikiroutes Global General Transit Feed Specification - GTFS Data Manager (Worldwide Transport Data) by Wikiroutes, and Michelin Tire data - Temperature, Pressure, GPS, Mileage for passenger cars in China by Michelin.
+Popular IoT Data products and datasets available on our platform are Subpico Datasets for Real-Time Machine Learning (Global Data Coverage) by Subpico, Automaton AI Car Dashcam Data (for road safety, autonomous driving) by Automaton AI, and Wikiroutes Global General Transit Feed Specification - GTFS Data Manager (Worldwide Transport Data) by Wikiroutes, and Michelin Driver Telematic Behavior Data (DDI) for France by Michelin.